Similarities¶

 prefix_weight (

-) – The extra weight given to common prefixes, defaults to 0.1.
+float) – The extra weight given to common prefixes, defaults to 0.1.

 - class datamatch.similarities.AbsoluteNumericalSimilarity(d_max)¶